-(1) The Centre of Advanced Study and Research awards the doctoral certificate to the future doctor after all requirements in accordance with § 18 have been met.
-The document (see Appendix 3) contains:

-- 1. personal details

-- 2. the academic degree awarded

-- 3. the title of the thesis

-- 4. names of the supervisor and the reviewers

-- 5. information about the viva or, if the viva was substituted, about the other scientific accomplishments

-- 6. subject of the doctorate

-- 7. the overall grade of the doctorate

-- 8. the date of the award

-- 9. the signatures of the Rector and the Faculty Dean

-- 10. the official seal of TU Bergakademie Freiberg

-(2) The receipt of the doctoral certificate confers the right to use the title of Doctor.
+- (1) The Centre of Advanced Study and Research awards the doctoral certificate to the future doctor after all requirements in accordance with § 18 have been met.
+The document (see Appendix 3) contains: - personal details - 2. the academic degree awarded - 3. the title of the thesis - 4. names of the supervisor and the other reviewers - 5. information about the viva or, if the viva was substituted, about the other scientific accomplishments - 6. the field of science of the doctorate - 7. the overall grade of the doctorate - 8. the date of the award - 9. the signatures of the Rector and the Faculty Dean - 10. the official seal of TU Bergakademie Freiberg - (2) The receipt of the doctoral certificate confers the right to use the title of Doctor.

-§ 20 Bi-national doctorates
+§ 20 Cotutelle de thèse

-(1) A joint doctorate procedure with a foreign university/Faculty requires a bilateral agreement with the university/Faculty and a doctorate admission at both universities.

-(2) The agreement in accordance with paragraph 1 regulates especially:

-- 1. supervisors of the bi-national doctorate at both universities; - 2. the minimum research periods at each university; - 3. methods of cooperation of both universities in assessing the doctorate; and - 4. the method of certification of a successful doctorate and also designation of the doctoral title.
+- (1) A joint doctorate procedure with a foreign university/faculty, within the framework of these Regulations for the Award of Doctorates, requires bilateral agreements between the TU Bergakademie Freiberg and the foreign university/faculty in which the Faculty of Geosciences, Geoengineering and Mining or some of its university teachers are involved, as well as the admission of the doctoral candidate at both universities. - (2) These agreements in accordance with paragraph 1 regulates especially: - 1. the supervisors of the bi-national doctorate at both universities; - 2. the minimum duration of research periods at each university; - modalities of cooperation of both universities in assessing the doctorate; - 4. the method of certification of a successful doctorate and also designation of the doctoral title. - (3) The agreements may stipulate recognition of the scientific work done at the foreign university and of the formation of a joint Examination Board.
+The guidelines for Examination Boards in these Regulations are not binding for the bi-national

-(3) The agreement may stipulate recognition of the scientific work done at the foreign university or replacement of the viva voce by a joint examination in front of an Examination Board with examiners from both universities.
-The guidelines for Examination Boards in these Regulations are not binding for the bi-national Examination Board in respect to size and composition of the Board.
+Examination Board in respect to size and composition of the Board.
 The same applies for the defence and the Doctorate Board.

-(4) Further agreement can rule the language of the thesis to be other than German or English if a six- to twelve- page abstract in German or English is included in the thesis.
-The same applies for the viva voce and defence.

-(5) After the successful passing of the doctorate procedure, the candidate receives one doctoral certificate signed by representatives of both universities, or two separate certificates.
-From the certificate(s) it must be clear that the doctorate was awarded in a joint doctorate procedure for the same scientific accomplishment.

-(6) A thesis that had been submitted to a foreign university and has not been accepted or was rejected cannot be re-submitted at the TU Bergakademie Freiberg.
+- (4) Further agreement can rule the language of the thesis to be other than German or English if a six- to twelve- page abstract in German or English is included in the thesis.
+The same applies for the viva voce and defence. - (5) After the successful passing of the doctorate procedure, the candidate receives one doctoral certificate signed by representatives of both universities, or two separate certificates.
+From the certificate(s) it must be clear that the doctorate was awarded in a joint doctorate procedure for the same scientific accomplishment. - (6) A thesis that had been submitted to a foreign university and has not been accepted or was rejected cannot be re-submitted at the TU Bergakademie Freiberg.

-III.
+IV.
 HONORARY DOCTORATES